Jagannath8/shopping/README.md

 So!
 Take a chill pill.
 Now you are free from all those headaches of traditional shopping and [Shopping Site](https://jagannath8.github.io/shopping/) is waiting for you.
 <p align="center"><img src="https://media1.tenor.com/images/84870528cb9933ad568d5a042a0cd03f/tenor.gif" width = 40%></p>

-## A sneak peek into what we have here🙈 :

 ## Tech Stack

 <img src="https://www.freepnglogos.com/uploads/html5-logo-png/html5-logo-best-web-design-psd-html-cms-development-ecommerce-6.png" width="200" alt="" />